Odesa National Academy of Food Technologies

-The Odesa National University of Technologies (ONTU) is a public university with the highest level of accreditation.
-It was established in 1902 and today is a modern innovative scientific center for training of high qualified personnel.
-ONTU is a multi-profile HEI which includes 4 scientific-educational institutions, 11 faculties and research institute with 15 scientific schools.
-ONTU has about 6500 students in 21 areas of training, 42 training programs, 10 doctorate and 3 post-doctorate programs, 4 specialized scientific councils for doctorate and post-doctorate theses defense.
+The Odesa National University of Technology (ONTU) is a public university with the highest level of accreditation established in 1902.
+ONTU is a multi-profile higher education institution which includes 4 scientific-educational institutions and 11 faculties and research institutes with 15 scientific schools.
+ONTU has about 6500 students in 21 areas of training, 42 training programs, 10 doctorate and 3 post-doctorate programs, and 4 specialized scientific councils for doctorate and post-doctorate theses defenses.
 Educational and research activities of ONTU provides 104 doctors/professors and 388 PhD/associate professors.

 ONTU cooperates with 50 institutions from more than 20 countries worldwide, as well as with numerous national and international companies in scientific and training fields.
-It is a member of international associations: European Universities Association, Eurasian Association of Universities, Black Sea Universities Network, International Council for Open and Distance Education, The Magna Charta Observatory etc.
+It is a member of several international associations, including the European Universities Association, Eurasian Universities Union, Black Sea Universities Network, International Council for Open and Distance Education, the Observatory Magna Charta Universitatum, and others.

 Before 2021, the university was named the Odesa National Academy of Food Technologies.
-By order of the Ministry of Education and Science of Ukraine No.918 of August 18, 2021, the Odesa National Academy of Food Technologies was reorganized into the Odesa National Technological University.
+By order of the Ministry of Education and Science of Ukraine No.918 of August 18, 2021, the Odesa National Academy of Food Technologies was reorganized into the Odesa National University of Technology.